United States Navy: Frigates and littoral combat ships

+The Navy planned to purchase up to 20 of the (18 cancelled 2 under construction to be completed).
+Constellation is based on the FREMM multipurpose frigate, already in service with European navies.

+The U.S. Navy has 23 littoral combat ships, eight and 15 ships as of 2025.

 Mine countermeasures ships

 Mine countermeasures vessels are a combination of minehunters, a naval vessel that actively detects and destroys individual naval mines, and minesweepers, which clear mined areas as a whole, without prior detection of the mines.
 MCM vessels have mostly legacy names of previous US Navy ships, especially World War II-era minesweepers.

 The Navy operates eight s, with four expected to be retired in 2024.